Traeger Ran Out of Pellets (What to Do + Easy Fix)

 Faulty Traeger Pellet Sensor

-Causing you to ‘run out of pellets as they block or fail to ignite.
+Building up pellets in the Traeger is one of the top issues that disrupt the flow.
+This causes you to run out of pellets as they block or fail to ignite.

 Troubleshooting a Faulty Sensor

-– App indicates a low fuel error but your hopper is full.
+The app indicates a low fuel error, but your hopper is full.

 Temperature swings or an error message.